 - raisins for decoration

-Melt the butter, add saffron, milk and cream and heat until barely warm to the touch.
-Put the dried yeast into a large mixing bowl .
-If using fresh yeast, crumble it into a bowl.
-Add some of the liquid to the yeast and stir until it has dissolved, then add the rest of the liquid.
-Add the egg, sugar and salt and stir until the egg is incorporated.
-Add most of the flour (keep some for later) and work into a smooth dough.
-It should still be a little bit sticky, but manageable.
-Cover the bowl with a clean cloth and let it rise for 45-60 minutes.
-It should double in size.
+Melt the butter, then add the saffron, milk, and cream and heat until just warm.
+In a large mixing bowl, combine the dried yeast.
+If you’re using fresh yeast, crumble it into a mixing bowl.
+Stir in some of the liquid until the yeast dissolves, then add the rest of the liquid.
+Stir in the egg, sugar, and salt until the egg is fully incorporated.
+Work in the majority of the flour (reserve some for later) to form a smooth dough.
+It should still be a little sticky, but not too bad.

-Cinnamon buns, almond paste rolls, saffron buns… You bake them all.
-Your apartment smells like a Scandinavian bakery at Christmas time.
-The scent of warm winter spices lingers in the air for days, reminding you that holidays are just around the corner.
+Cinnamon rolls, almond paste rolls, saffron rolls… You make all of them.
+During the holidays, your apartment smells like a Scandinavian bakery.
+The aroma of warm winter spices lingers in the air for days, reminding you that the holidays are approaching.

 Babies and buns… They make people happy